Getting care during the COVID-19 outbreak

 How you get care may be different during the COVID-19 outbreak, but there are still many ways to get the help you need.

-Looking for care options?
-Start with an e-visit to share your symptoms and get guidance for care:
+Concerned you may have symptoms of coronavirus?
+Start with a COVID-19 assessment to share your symptoms and get guidance for care:

 To help you get care safely, we’ve taken the following steps:

-- Temporarily closing some medical offices and limiting services or hours to reduce exposure for patients and staff.
+- Limiting the number of open medical and dental offices to reduce exposure for patients and staff.

 - Updating our visitor policy to help keep our most vulnerable patients safe.

 To help limit exposure and protect our members, staff, and community, we have temporarily stopped providing in-person care at the following locations.
-All services, including pharmacy, are temporarily closed at these medical offices and locations.
-To help members continue to get care at home, we’ve expanded our telehealth options, including e-visit, phone appointment, or a video visit with a doctor or clinician.
+All services, including pharmacy, are temporarily closed at these medical and dental facilities, and all Care Essentials locations will temporarily discontinue in-person patient care.
+To help members continue to get care at home, we’ve increased the availability of video and phone visits.

-If you have a previously scheduled appointment at one of the temporarily closed medical facilities, we’ll reach out to you about your care options.
+If you have a previously scheduled appointment at one of the temporarily closed medical or dental facilities, we’ll reach out to you about your care options.

 Temporarily closed facilities